Orwell – Game Review

-The player has a choice, either they incriminate Abraham, Delacroix or Themselves :
+The player has a choice, either [blackout]they incriminate Abraham, Delacroix or themself[/blackout]:

-- If they incriminate themselves, the government falls and Thought becomes a political party opposed to repression.
+- If they [blackout]incriminate themself, the government falls and Thought becomes a political party opposed to repression. [/blackout]

 Orwell is a relatively short game.
 It takes about an hour to play each ‘day’, for a total play time of five or six hours.
 The surveillance and document analysis elements reminded me of Spycraft: The Great Game.

-I felt uncomfortable at times playing Orwell, which is of course the point of the game.
-The bombs are killing people, so fundamentally something has to be done, but my supervisor’s reactions to relatively innocuous information about the surveillance targets left me questioning what to upload and what to ignore.
+I felt uncomfortable at times playing Orwell, which is, of course, the point of the game.
+The bombs are killing people, so something has to be done, but my supervisor’s reactions to relatively innocuous information about the surveillance targets left me questioning what to upload and what to ignore.